abbyaguilar/abbyaguilar/README.md

 ## 🌎 What I Like Building

-I enjoy creating projects that sit between technology and human experiences — tools that make information easier to understand, help people discover opportunities, or turn ideas into something people can actually use.
+I enjoy creating projects that sit between technology and human experiences, tools that make information easier to understand, help people discover opportunities, or turn ideas into something people can actually use.